DmitriiR/DmitriiR.github.io/README.md

 <a class="github-button" href="https://github.com/DmitriiR/EventManager/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download DmitriiR/EventManager on GitHub">Get Source</a>

 ## Ballistics Computation
 This system is used for computing launch velocity vector if you wish for a projectile to hit a certain location.
 I found that after writing this system, players enjoyed the act of firing a lot more and targeting became easier.
-Also includes a few variations, I use highest arc for things like mortars and mostDirect for the tanks.
+Also includes a few variations.
+I use highestArc for things like mortars and mostDirect for the tanks in DinoTank.

 [Vew Code](https://github.com/DmitriiR/BallisticsComputer)